carvalhomb/reportwiz/app/data/databases/tables_metadata.md

 - Start date: "20220101"
 - End date: "20240714"
 - Columns:
-    * date: date of measurement
+    * date: date of measurement, in YYYY-MM-DD format
     * country: country of measurement
     * city: city of measurement
     * coordinates: coordinates of the location of measurement (longitude, latitude, elevation).
 Elevation is taken from MERRA-2 as Average for 0.5 x 0.625 degree lat/lon region = na meters